RobMadill/Random-Movie-Generator/README.md

 This is v1.0 of my Random-Movie-Generator app written with JavaFX.

 <h2>Description:</h2>
-  Do you have a list of movies you want to watch but can’t decide which movie you want to watch tonight?
+Do you have a list of movies you want to watch but can’t decide on one?
 Enter all your choices into this app and it will randomly pick one for you!

 <h2>How to use:</h2>
   Type your option and click the <b>Add</b> button (or hit enter).
 If you add an option that you decide you don’t want to watch, select that option and hit the <b>Remove</b> button.
 Once all you add all of your options, hit the <b>Randomize</b> button and your movie will be displayed for you under the list of movies.<br><br>